grammyjs/website/site/docs/hosting/vps.md

 Note that you need to add three [environment variables](https://docs.gitlab.com/ee/ci/variables):

-1. `SSH_PRIVATE_KEY` - this is where the private SSH key you created in the [previous step](#ssh-keys) should be stored.
+1. `SSH_PRIVATE_KEY`---this is where the private SSH key you created in the [previous step](#ssh-keys) should be stored.
-2. `REMOTE_HOST` - the IP address of your server should be stored here
+2. `REMOTE_HOST`---the IP address of your server should be stored here
-3. `REMOTE_USER` - the name of the user on whose behalf the bot is launched should be stored here.
+3. `REMOTE_USER`---the name of the user on whose behalf the bot is launched should be stored here.

 You should now see how every code push to the `main` branch will automatically be deployed to your VPS.
 Development go brrrrr :rocket: